 The one thing I do know: Sturmgewehr-inspired weapons systems are used in nearly every mass shooting.
 These shootings are now common, as are the wimpy responses of "thoughts and prayers" coupled with no substantive actions of any kind.
 We choose either to live with avoidable mass shootings, or make some attempt to address them.
 One way that might help is banning Hitler's gun.

-Jason Lee Jones about 1 month ago.
+Jason Lee Jones 2 months ago.

 Law of Liaison

 In November, San Francisco voters will have many options to fill Supervisor seats.
 Many candidates now vying for seats share but a few things in common: some are currently serving public officials, some are lawyers, some are professional activists, some are former legislative aides - and some are all of these things.
 Many have long-enjoyed well-earned six-figure salaries.

 While nothing is wrong with these backgrounds, nor the economically liberating life they have earned, the simple fact is that many push narratives of change.
 Our Board, diverse as it is, is filled with lawyers and former aides, activists, and officials.
 What it lacks, and what the current crop of candidates across the City lack, is economic diversity.
 To be born poor, live poor, and remain poor.
 This is a perspective the Board utterly lacks.
 Sure, there are those who may remember what it was like in their youth, but how many among them have lived it as an adult?